-ResearchSocial media managementBlog managementForum moderationeBay sales assistanceData entryFact-checkingGhostwritingProofreading and editing (if this is the only thing you need, i.e. one-time editing for your book, please see this page)
+ResearchSocial media managementBlog managementForum moderationData entryFact-checkingProofreading and editing (if this is the only thing you need, i.e. one-time editing for your book, please see this page)

-I offer a free 30-minute phone or Skype consultation to discuss your needs and determine how I can best help you.
+I offer a free 30-minute phone or video consultation to discuss your needs and determine how I can best help you.

 I’ve been working and playing with computers since the mid-80s when my parents bought me a Tandy computer and the tape machine to go with it.
 In 1994, I bought my first “real” computer, and learned how to use it by reading the entire manual, along with the whole Windows manual.
 (Yes, I’m that person.)
 I went online, not caring that I didn’t know one other person with an email address.
 I quickly learned basic HTML, and customized my first free website.

 I’ve been blogging on one of five blogs since 2004, and I am familiar with both Blogger and WordPress.
-I currently have three (somewhat) active blogs on Blogger, and one using a self-hosted WP account.
+I currently have three blogs on Blogger, and one using a self-hosted WP account, although my personal blogging has fallen to the wayside recently.
 I have been using Facebook for both personal and promotional use since 2008, and Twitter since 2010.
 I have been using Google+ since 2012 and am less familiar with that site.

 I have been blogging regularly on this blog since April 2011, when I decided to post daily for one year.
 I only made it through the end of November, but I still post at least once a week, and usually more often.
 I have had two blog posts selected for curation by BlogHer.